Stackclash/5edata-cli/README.md

-# 5etools-markdown
+# 5edata-cli

-Converts 5etools JSON to markdown files
+A command-line interface (CLI) tool for converting 5etools JSON and D&D Beyond data into Markdown files.